jonlpersson/ed-latimore/site/_posts/2020-02-18-how-to-hustle-like-a-crackhead.md

 {% twitter https://twitter.com/EdLatimore/status/1057622481123635200 %}

-[The best crack high barely lasts 20 minutes](https://www.lastresortrecovery.com/addiction-blog/how-long-does-a-cocaine-high-last/){: target="_blank"} and the come down off the high is like being dragged through the depths of hell.
+[The best crack high barely lasts 20 minutes](https://www.lastresortrecovery.com/addiction-blog/how-long-does-a-cocaine-high-last/){: target="_blank" rel="noopener"} and the come down off the high is like being dragged through the depths of hell.
 This is when crackheads realize that they have made a deal with the devil.

 They get incredible stamina, toughness, and bouts of euphoria in exchange for exile to the fringes of society, loss of their dignity, and now they're slaves to crack.